Japan's Best Ski Spots by Rail

 Nozawa can be reached by taking Shinkansen to Nagano, then changing for a local train line to Togari Nozawa Onsen Station.

 Niseko - Hokkaido

 The largest ski resort in Japan is only a short distance from Sapporo, Hokkaido.
 As such, aside from amazing skiing, Niseko also has a wide range of accommodations and a fun-filled town with great nightlife.

 Niseko is accessible from Sapporo by local train.

 Kiroro - Hokkaido

 A more low-key ski destination compared to the neighboring Niseko, Kiroro has great skiing as well as many other snow activities, including snow-shoeing and sledding.
-It also includes a great ski school geared for children only.
+It also includes a great ski school geared towards children only.

 Hakuba - Nagano

-Hakuba can be reached by taking the shinkansen to Nagano, then taking a shuttle bus.
+Hakuba can be reached by taking the Shinkansen to Nagano, then taking a shuttle bus.